 It is important to help distant team members feel connected to each other.
 When teams work together in one place, they have the ability to connect with each other through daily interactions and micro-interactions.
 Team members stop at each other’s offices to chat.
 They can even socialize outside of work.
 For remote teams, these interactions may not appear unless an effort is made to provoke them.

-In a recent study published by Google, maintain contact with colleagues in one of most important thing.
+In a recent study published by Google, maintaining contact with colleagues is one of the most important things.
 Although we do not see them daily, there are many ways to have a fluid relationship with colleagues: meet for lunch, talk on social networks, work in person some days…

 Encourage team members to find a good work-life balance.
 Companies that encourage their remote workers to take sufficient time to attend to their personal needs and ensure their continued well-being are overall more productive.

 Working remotely doesn’t mean being alone.
 Communicate effectively.

 6 — Encourage teams to create their own norms for communication

 Encourage teams to create their own communication standards.
 Teams have the freedom to create their own standards, they decide when to communicate and how, according to the needs of the project and the team, not a global company policy.

 In Agile development teams, for instance, the daily meeting is not the most suitable form of communication for remote work.
 In Jurgen Appelo’s article, some people have recognized asynchronous messages can work as a fine replacement.
 Why not try spontaneous meetings to socialize and talk about important things, like Coffee Chats or Daily Cafe?